paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/families_part_count_methods.md

 -   the parameters issued from the mission profile such as temperature, thermal cycling data, vibrations and humidity rate which are specific to space applications;

--   the other parameters are default values which are specific to each technology of EEE components and available whatever the domains; they are listed in the FIDES guide from pages 241 to 244 for the families count method and from pages 231 to 240 for the part count method.
+-   the other parameters are default values which are specific to each technology of {term}`EEE` components and available whatever the domains; they are listed in the FIDES guide from pages 241 to 244 for the families count method and from pages 231 to 240 for the part count method.

 Some components more specific to the space domain can be defined with equivalent components: